Beverly Law

-Beverly Law is professor emeritus at Oregon State University known for her research on forest ecosystems, especially with respect to carbon cycling, fire, and how human actions impact future climate.
+Beverly Law is an American forest scientist.
+She is professor emeritus at Oregon State University known for her research on forest ecosystems, especially with respect to carbon cycling, fire, and how human actions impact future climate.

 Early life and education

 Law was born in St. Paul, Minnesota and grew up on a lake where her grandfather taught her about the woods; she describes herself as someone who loved birds, forests, and being outdoors.
 Going to college, she was split between marine biology and forest ecology, but decided on forest ecology after taking a class from Katherine Ewel.
 She earned her B.S. in forest management from the University of Florida in 1980.
 After college she worked at multiple places including AT&T, the University of Florida, and the Environmental Protection Agency in Oregon before going to Oregon State University where she earned her PhD. in forest science from Oregon State University in 1993.

 Career

 Following her Ph.D., Law was a postdoc at Oregon State University in the College of Oceanic & Atmospheric Sciences until 1998 when she joined the faculty of the College of Forestry at Oregon State University.
 In 2006 she was promoted to professor; as of 2021 Law is professor emeritus at Oregon State University.

 In a 2018 oral history interview, Law noted that she was always interested in a policy component to her research because the research is funded by tax payer dollars, and this is evident when she discusses retaining large, old growth trees that can capture carbon through presentations to Congress, presentations at websites, and newspapers.